 Focus Area 2.4: Understand and respect Aboriginal and Torres Strait Islander people to promote reconciliation between Indigenous and non-Indigenous Australians

-As part of Sydney Catholic Schools central diverse learning team, speech pathologists collaborate with, and support school teams, to deliver personalised plans for students who have complex communication needs and may use a range of assistive technologies such as augmentative and alternative communication (AAC) strategies.
+As part of Sydney Catholic Schools (SCS) central diverse learning team, speech pathologists collaborate with and support school teams to deliver personalised plans for students who have complex communication needs and may use a range of assistive technologies, such as augmentative and alternative communication (AAC) strategies.
 Specialised support from the speech pathologist may include provision of professional learning, in-situ coaching in AAC implementation, collaborative planning for student’s personalised plan and liaison with external professions.

-Sydney Catholic Schools offers Students with Disability the opportunity to engage in representative sports such as; swimming, athletics and cross country from the age of 8 years.
+Sydney Catholic Schools (SCS) offers students with disability the opportunity to engage in representative sports, such as swimming, athletics and cross country, from the age of eight years.
 We also enable students to fully access and participate in different dimensions of the Personal Development, Health and Physical Education (PDHPE) curriculum.

-Aligned with Sydney Catholic Schools Strategic Priorities in New Horizons:
+The program is aligned with Sydney Catholic Schools Strategic Priorities in New Horizons, which aims to: